nkzawa/flight-element/README.md

 ### element.registerElement(type, options)

 Register a new custom element and returns its component constructor.
+Also all existing elements would be upgraded.
 The `type` must contain a dash (-).

 ```js
 var FooButton = element.registerelement('x-foo-button', {